(k,l)-Unambiguity and Quasi-Deterministic Structures: Reduction of a quasi-deterministic structure

-\begin{example} Consider the QDS in Figure~\ref{fig ex qds path dfa}.
-The accessible part of its path-DFA is given Figure~\ref{fig ex dfa path dfa} and its trim part in Figure~\ref{fig ex trim qds path dfa}.
-The states $7$ and $8$ are not accessible, the transition $(2,c,3)$ is not useful, and neither is the finality of $5$. \end{example}
+\begin{example} Consider the QDS in Figure~\ref{fig ex qds path dfa} {(the QDS of Figure~\ref{fig ex qds trim} in which the state $q_6$ has been made final)}.
+The states $7{q_7}$ and $8{q_8}$ are not accessible, the transition $(2{q_2},c,3{q_3})$ is not useful, and neither is the finality of $5{q_5}$.
+The accessible part of its path-DFA is given Figure~\ref{fig ex dfa path dfa} and its trim part in Figure~\ref{fig ex trim qds path dfa}. \end{example}